Portable's manager falls to the ground as she struggles to hold him during show

 - The singer was seen in a video with his manager who struggled to get a hold of him while he was performing

-Looks like Portable is set to trend every month this year as well, as the singer has managed to be in the news just few days into the new year.
+Looks like Portable is set to trend every month this year, as the singer has managed to be in the news just a few days into the new year.

 This time around, Portable who was performing to an indoor crowd seemed to have lost control on stage.